 Rebuilding lives after stroke is a team effort.
-Meet some of the people on our team who make our charity what it is, and find out how they live our values every day, whether they’re with us as a member of staff or as a volunteer.
+Our people make our charity what it is, whether they are a member of staff or a volunteer.

 Did you know that there are over 1.2 million stroke survivors in the UK and more than 100,000 strokes in the UK each year?
 That's around one stroke every five minutes.